Ready for a shock?

 Perhaps it’s time to start fasting and praying about your ministry.

-Perhaps it’s time to start fasting and praying about recognizing needs and wants.
+Perhaps it’s time to start fasting and praying about recognising needs and wants.

 Our Western culture is blaring the message louder and louder every day… “IT’S ALL ABOUT MONEY”.